 Days 2 & 3 — Osa Peninsula

-This morning, fly south to the Osa Peninsula, home to some of the most pristine tropical lowland rain forest on the Pacific coast.
+This morning, fly south to the Osa Peninsula, home to some of the most pristine tropical lowland rain forests on the Pacific coast.
 At the peninsula’s tip is Lapa Rios, a 1,000-acre private reserve created to protect the area’s precious biodiversity.
 Settle into your bungalow at Lapa Rios Lodge, a National Geographic Unique Lodge of the World celebrated for its wildlife conservation efforts in the surrounding region.
 Gather for a welcome lunch, enjoying spectacular views of the shimmering waters where the Pacific Ocean meets the Golfo Dulce.
 During our stay at the lodge, we will experience the natural treasures of the Osa Peninsula on a variety of excursions.
 Hike to waterfalls and secluded beaches to go swimming, learn about the medicinal uses of local plants, and experience the magic of the rain forest on a nighttime walk.
 With the help of a naturalist, spot an array of wildlife include white-faced capuchin monkeys, poison dart frogs, sloths, and more.
-(Day 2 and 3: 2–4 miles hiking, 4 hours)
+(Day 2 and 3: 2–4 miles hiking, 4-5 hours)

 Lapa Rios Lodge (B,L,D)